MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/customize-codespaces.md

 ## Customize a codespace

 The real value of GitHub Codespaces comes when you can create unique, repeatable development environments in the cloud tailored for your own work as well as your team's.
-By building on a default GitHub Codespaces Instance Type, you can customize what is installed and configured when you create a new codespace.
+By building on a default GitHub Codespaces instance, you can customize what is installed and configured when you create a new codespace.

 The next sections will describe two codespace configuration methods using *.devcontainer.json* and *.devinit.json* files.
 These files let you configure the installation frameworks and tools for a codespace and when added to your repository, anyone creating a codespace based on your repository will have the same remote development environment.